 For regression task: Franke Function data

-The reader is referred to section 2.3.1 in project 1 report.
+The reader is referred to section 2.3.1 in Project 1 report.

 For classification task: Wisconsin Cancer data

 The dataset used for classification problem is the Wisconsin Breast Cancer dataset, and it was uploaded directly in our python script through the scikit-learn package.
 The dataset has a series of input variables extracted from patients with solid breast masses, such as mean radius, mean perimeter, mean texture, or mean compactness.
 In Fig. 2, we can visualize the correlation between some of the tumor features.
 The tumor perimeter and radius are evidently highly correlated features.